Keith Jarrett: Personal life

 Jarrett lives in an 18th-century farmhouse in Oxford Township, New Jersey, in rural Warren County, where he used an adjacent barn as a recording and practice studio.

 Jarrett was a follower of the teachings of mystic George Gurdjieff for many years, and in 1980 recorded an album of Gurdjieff's compositions, called Sacred Hymns, for ECM.
 His forebears were Christian Scientists, and though he endorses the core of the faith, he does not follow all its precepts, and also identifies with the Sufi tradition and mystical Islam.

-In 1964, Jarrett married Margot Erney, his girlfriend from Emmaus High School with whom Jarrett reconnected in Boston.
+In 1964, Jarrett married Margot Erney, his girlfriend from Emmaus High School with whom he reconnected in Boston.
 The couple had two sons, Gabriel and Noah, and divorced in 1979.
 He and his second wife Rose Anne (née Colavito) divorced in 2010 after a 30-year marriage.
 Jarrett has four younger brothers, two of whom are involved in music.
 Chris Jarrett is also a pianist and Scott Jarrett is a producer and songwriter.
-Of the two sons from his first marriage, Noah Jarrett, is a bassist and composer and Gabriel Jarrett is a drummer based in Vermont.
+Of the two sons from his first marriage, Noah Jarrett is a bassist and composer, and Gabriel Jarrett is a drummer based in Vermont.
 Keith Jarrett is currently married to Akiko Jarrett.

 Jarrett's race has been a source of commentary by media and activists throughout his career, as he has reported being recurrently mistaken as a black person.
 In a 2000 interview with Terry Gross, Jarrett relates an incident at the Heidelberg Jazz Festival in the Rhine-Neckar region of Germany when he was protested by black musicians for something akin to cultural appropriation.
 He also tells of a separate moment in his career when black jazz musician Ornette Coleman approached him backstage, and "said something like 'Man, you've got to be Black.
 You just have to be black.
-Jarrett replied "I know.
+Jarrett replied, "I know.
 I know.
 I'm working on it."

-In a September 11, 2000 interview with Terry Gross, Jarrett revealed that chronic fatigue syndrome required him to radically overhaul his piano to have less breakaway keypress resistance in order for him to keep playing.
+In a September 11, 2000, interview with Terry Gross, Jarrett revealed that chronic fatigue syndrome required him to radically overhaul his piano to have less breakaway keypress resistance in order for him to keep playing.

 Jarrett suffered two strokes in February and May 2018.
 After the second, he was paralyzed and spent nearly two years in a rehabilitation facility.
 Although he has regained a limited ability to walk with a cane and can play piano with his right hand, he remains partly paralyzed on his left side and is not expected to perform again.
 "I don't know what my future is supposed to be.
 I don't feel right now like I'm a pianist", Jarrett told The New York Times in October 2020.